maecry/asphyxia-cs2/readme.md

 ## Reminder
 - This project is for educational purposes only.
 - This project will receive updates and fixes if any crash/bug is found.
-~~- Probably no features request as this is a base/template, User can add it by themselves.~~
+- ~~Probably no features request as this is a base/template, User can add it by themselves.~~
 - Accepting basic features request.
 Currently todolist:

-  [x] ESP - ~~Box~~, ~~Name~~, Health, Weapon (comes with interactive menu preview) [x] AIMBOT
+  [x] ESP - ~~Box~~, ~~Name~~, Health, Weapon (comes with interactive menu preview)

+  [x] AIMBOT

   [x] CHAMS

 ## License